pstroe/chartering-new-realms-2024/chapter4.md

 - connectedness of nodes and the relevance of the characters
 - similar networks? differences?

 Methodenreflektion
 - Link to the comparison of texts from different genres, outside the canon that are fastly emerging (AI generated, fanfiction) that are too large for 1 or a group of researchers to read
 - What about this is DH (to me?)

+Since this

 ## Conclusion

+What did become clear the most during the evaluation of the results to me was that each step of this undertaking I did could be researched further.
+First of, prose being a more difficult textform to extract interactions from than dramas, where do humans see interactions, where does the AI? can these things be aligned with prompt engineering, or is it not necessarily in the most interest to do so?

+- what i could not show
+- what should be researched further
+- what i could show
+- potentials of AI in this field

+open questions:
+- what do I do with the networks I do not correct

 ## Ethics